kprotty/usync/README.md

 1. All types require only 1 word of storage (unlike stdlib which stores more state for poison detection).
-2. Static initializers for all types (stdlib doesn't yet have this for Barrier).
-3. Inline uncontested paths and micro-contention handled with bounded, adaptive spinning.
+2. Inline uncontested paths and micro-contention handled with bounded, adaptive spinning.
-4. `Condvar::notify_all` will generally only wake up a single thread and requeue the rest to wait on the associated `Mutex`.
+3. `Condvar::notify_all` will generally only wake up a single thread and requeue the rest to wait on the associated `Mutex`.
 This avoids a thundering herd problem where all threads try to acquire the lock at the same time.
-5. `Mutex` and `RwLock` allow raw locking and unlocking without a RAII guard object.
+4. `Mutex` and `RwLock` allow raw locking and unlocking without a RAII guard object.
-6. A `ReentrantMutex` type which supports recursive locking.
+5. A `ReentrantMutex` type which supports recursive locking.
-7. Lock guards can be sent to other threads when the `send_guard` feature is enabled.
+6. Lock guards can be sent to other threads when the `send_guard` feature is enabled.

 ## Userspace queues